irby/assume-sts-role/README.md

   -e ENV_FILE, --env-file ENV_FILE
                         Path to env file with AWS credentials -p PROFILE, --profile PROFILE
                         AWS profile to set token for.
-Can also be set as AWS_PROFILE environment variable.
-Default: default -d DEVICE, --device DEVICE
+Can also be set as AWS_SET_PROFILE environment variable.
+Default: default
+  -d DEVICE, --device DEVICE
                         MFA device identifier.
 Can also be set as AWS_MFA_DEVICE environment variable.
 Required if MFA token is set
   -t TOKEN, --token TOKEN